belenjn/belenjn/README.md

 🖌️I started studying HTML, CSS and later Javascript.

-📝 I am currently studying Full Stack Development at Samsung Developers and I am also studying React in a Udemy course.
+📝 I am currently studying Full Stack Development at Oxygen.

 📌Here I leave the link of my first project (which has the repo on my profile): 👉🏻 https://star-wars-first-app.netlify.app/ 👈🏻

-🏠 I am open to remote or blended job offers.

-🙏🏻I would like to be able to start working to consolidate knowledge, meet a team and work with it, learn from the people who form it and start to gain experience in this sector.